CQCL/pytket-docs/manual/manual_compiler.rst

     print(circ.get_commands())

-For some gatesets, it is not even necessary to specify the CX and TK1 decompositions: there is a useful method :py:meth:`auto_rebase_pass` which can take care of this for you.
+For some gatesets, it is not even necessary to specify the CX and TK1 decompositions: there is a useful function :py:meth:`auto_rebase_pass` which can take care of this for you.
 The pass returned is constructed from the gateset alone.
 An example is given in the "Combinators" section below.

 A similar pair of methods, :py:meth:`SquashCustom` and :py:meth:`auto_squash_pass`, may be used to construct a pass that squashes sequences of single-qubit gates from a given set of single-qubit gates to as short a sequence as possible.
 Both take a gateset as an argument. :py:meth:`SquashCustom` also takes a function for converting the parameters of a TK1 gate to the target gate set.
 (Internally, the compiler squashes all gates to TK1 and then applies the supplied function.) :py:meth:`auto_squash_pass` attempts to do the squash using known internal decompositions (but may fail for some gatesets).
 For example: